 Updating or changing your will

-It is important to keep your Will up to date to ensure it reflects your current wishes and circumstances.
-You should ideally review your Will every time a ‘life-event’ occurs, examples include:
+It is important to keep your will up-to-date to ensure it reflects your current wishes and circumstances.
+You should ideally review your will every time a life event occurs, examples include if you:

-Major changes might require a completely new Will.
+Major changes might require a completely new will.
 However, minor additions such as leaving a gift to Rainbows can be made using a separate document called a codicil.
-Please click below for a simple codicil which you can take to your solicitor.
+Please click here for a simple codicil which you can take to your solicitor.

-There are many firms of solicitors who can help you compose or amend your Will.
+A will is an important legal document and unless you have the necessary expertise it is very easy for complications to arise at a later date.
+We therefore recommend that you contact a solicitor or professional advisor who can draw up the document according to your wishes - and there are many firms of solicitors who can help you compose or amend your will.
 A professional advisor will ensure not only that your estate is distributed as you would wish, but also that you have minimised your taxable contribution, leaving more for family, friends and good causes.

-Rainbows does not recommend a particular firm of solicitors but, for people wishing to choose a solicitor, we do recommend contacting The Law Society.
-This impartial, independent organisation operates a free ‘Find a Solicitor’ service, which can be contacted using the following details.
+At Rainbows we do not recommend a particular firm of solicitors but, for people wishing to choose a solicitor, we do recommend contacting The Law Society.
+This impartial, independent organisation operates a free ‘Find a Solicitor’ service, which can be contacted using the following details: